 In 2015, we contracted Wind River Bear Institute, owned and operated by Terrestrial Wildlife Biologist, Lori Homstol, to conduct a bear hazard assessment for the Whitehorse area to the extent of the city limits.
 Bear hazard assessments have been used in other Canadian jurisdictions as a step towards becoming a ‘bear smart’ community.
 The assessment can be used to inform decision makers and policy writers, as well as key stakeholders and champions within a community about how to reducing human-bear conflict.

 This study resulted in a list of recommendations to help us reduce negative human-bear encounters.
+This is just one step, but a very important one.
 We are hopeful that these recommendations prove useful to our community.
 The study highlights opportunities for many organizations, as well as individuals, to work collaboratively for change and improvement.

 In the spring of 2016 we followed this study up with a one day workshop, attended by over 30 organizations and individuals who have responsibility for human-bear interactions.
 The group reviewed the recommendations from the hazard assessment to determine their priority, identify what is already being done, what can be accomplished right away and what the longer term goals will be.
 Click on the button below for a summary of what we heard that day.